How To Paint A Kitchen Table | DIY

 If you’ve ever gifted or accepted a gift on a Buy Nothing group, you know that people gifting usually want to get rid of their gift, yesterday.
 I asked the gifter if she would like us to pick it up now or the next day.
 She said now was best for them.
 Although my husband prefers to sit in his recliner from 8:00 – 10:00 PM every night, we hopped in his truck and picked the table up at 9:00 PM.
 Thankfully, the gifter lived nearby!
 The table was solid wood and the perfect size.
 It was a good get!

-We often gift items in our local Buy Nothing group since it’s a great way to get rid of stuff we no longer want but this was the first time we received a gift!
+We often gift items in our local Buy Nothing group since it’s a great way to get rid of stuff fast that we no longer want but this was the first time we received a gift!

 A few days later, Justine and one of her roommates came home to visit and refinished the table!